Len42/Dexy/firmware/README.md

 The FM synthesis is loosely based on the Yamaha DX7 voice architecture (but only a single voice is implemented).
 There are 6 operators, each consisting of a sine wave oscillator and an envelope generator.
-The operators are combined according to one of 32 "algorithms" so that some operators are audio outputs and some operators modulate another operator's frequency.
+The operators are combined according to one of 32 “algorithms” so that some operators are audio outputs and some operators modulate another operator's frequency.

 ### Notes